pbs-assess/sdmTMB/cran-comments.md

 Package unavailable to check Rd xrefs: 'INLA'

 * This is correct and intended; INLA is not on CRAN.

+checking installed package size ...
+NOTE
+    installed size is  5.5Mb
+    sub-directories of 1Mb or more:
+      libs   3.7Mb

+* This is due to compiled code; we cannot reduce the size further.

 ## Test environments